-By now the Viking dead were turning as rancid as a dead cat trapped for months under Gorm the Hydrophobic's unborn Longship! !
+A pall hung over the battlefield like the steam on a hot day, rising from Olaf the Goat-Impregnator's dog-bitten eight-legged steed! !
 With the Vikings staring down the main body of Mongol cavalry, it was left to the Attteccccottii to arrive at pace on the scene and absorb endless rounds of archery as they closed ffast and hard on the Mongol LH who had once stood between them and the camp, but who now stood between them and the sweet taste of victory.

 The Atecottitititgogogh were a decent match ffor the Mongol Cavalry, but their LH would be stopped swiftly and decisively in their tracks if they attempted to take on the might of the veritable tide of wind-wobbled todgers fflooding towards them.

 The Welsh Swordsmen meanwhile were into the camp, and its wall ffell at almost the very ffirst axe-blow to land the Mongol army with a 6VP headache ffairly early in proceedings.

 L'Art de la Guerre hint - Ffortified camps cost more than normal ones, and add 1 to the army break point.
 Mounted need to roll a 6 to capture a ffortified camp, but ffoot can assault them successfully on a 5 or 6 (no quality or other adjustments).
 When lost, a ffortified camp knocks 6 VP off your break point, as opposed to just (ahem) 4 ffor a normal camp.
 This village was now decidedly Welsh, and would no doubt soon be renamed into something unpronounceable